 The next morning, I slept in a bit and left Crystal River after a delicious breakfast around 10 am.
 After a scenic drive of 50 minutes through forests and horse fields, I took a small road on the left and finally saw a drawing of a devil with a scuba diving flag below an enormous oak tree.
 I had arrived at Devil’s Den, the underground spring in a prehistorical cave (10,000-year-old bones of animals were found there and the bones of an early man from 7,500 BC).

-I was expecting to pay 38$ for the entrance plus the rental of the tank and weights, but in the end, as I was a divemaster and got my DAN dive insurance, I only paid 18$ with the tank.
+I was expecting to pay 38$ for the entrance plus the rental of the tank and weights, but in the end, as I was a divemaster and got my DAN dive insurance, I only paid 18$ for the tank.
 That is a bargain for a dive of my bucket list!
 Once I signed off the liability release papers, I got equipped with a tank and met up with a family of 3 divers who kindly accepted me as their buddy.
 After our briefing, we geared up and went down the narrow staircase.
 Here it was: a natural indoor pool of a striking blue colour inside a cave which roof collapsed letting in just enough sunlight.

 The dive in itself is an easy one.
 You go in a circle in one way and then back the other way.
 I did not go deeper than 14,5m for a total dive time of 56 minutes.
 Water is at 22°C so once again the comfort of my 5mm wetsuit was much appreciated.

 The rock formations are not as dramatic as the beautiful stalactites of the Cenotes in Mexico, but the crystal clear water and the light beams through the water totally got me.
 It is very photogenic, underwater photographer and videographer will be pleased.
-However, there are a couple of interesting dive-through where you will need to practice your best frog kick!
+However, there are a couple of interesting drive-through where you will need to practice your best frog kick!
 This dive is cavern diving only (you can see the light at all points).
 The entrances to the deeper parts of the cave are blocked with death warning signs.
 For information, cave/technical diving is not allowed there.

 Watch here my video “Diving the Devil’s Den.”